Aerial locomotion in marine animals: C-start

+C-start is escape reflex employed by most of the fish that jump out of water.
+The fish curves its slender body into a shape of letter "C" before the vigorously straightening the tail like a spring, which propels the fish with enough force to breach the water surface.
+Freshwater butterflyfish jumps out of water by curving its body.
+The fish is known for its enlarged pectoral fins but it falls back to water instead of gliding.
+Freshwater hatchetfish exhibits a ballistic aerial path.

 Jet propulsion

 Jet propulsion generates thrust and momentum by shooting out water jets.
 Flying squid is known for their behavior of leaping out of the water.
 Ommastrephinae and Todarodinae are two subfamilies of squids under the family of Ommastrephidae.
 They utilize jet propulsion to jump out of water as they do underwater, including Japanese flying squid.., Humboldt squid, Neon flying squid, sevenstar flying squid, and Wellington flying squid.
 Squid flight may be thought to reduce the cost of migration.
 The acceleration of Sthenoteuthis pteropus in air is 265 body lengths/s^{2} (24.5 m/s^{2}), which is found to exceed that in water (79 body lengths/s^{2}).